Georgia Nesbitt

-Georgia Nesbitt (born 8 May 1992, in Tasmania) is an Australian representative lightweight rower.
-She is an eight-time national champion (winning three titles at the 2019 Australian Championships) and she won a silver medal at the 2017 World Rowing Championships.
+Georgia Nesbitt (born 8 May 1992, in Tasmania) is an Australian former representative lightweight rower who made 10 representative appearances for Australia between 2013 and 2022.
+She was a seven-time national champion (winning three titles at the 2019 Australian Championships) and she won a silver medal at the 2017 World Rowing Championships.
+In 2022, prior to a serious cycling accident, she competed in Australian Road National championships and had qualified to participate in her age group at the 2023 Ironman World Championships in Helsinki.

 Club and state rowing

 Nesbitt's senior rowing has been from the Huon Rowing Club in southern Tasmania.